chrismattmann/tika-python/README.md

 tika.py config <mime-types | detectors | parsers>

 Commands:
-  parse  = parse the input file and return a JSON doc containing the extracted metadata, text, or both detect type = parse the stream and 'detect' the MIME/media type, return in text/plain language file = parse the file stream and identify the language of the text, return its 2 character code in text/plain translate src:dest = parse and extract text and then translate the text from source language to destination language
+  parse  = parse the input file and write a JSON doc file.ext_meta.json containing the extracted metadata, text, or both detect type = parse the stream and 'detect' the MIME/media type, return in text/plain language file = parse the file stream and identify the language of the text, return its 2 character code in text/plain translate src:dest = parse and extract text and then translate the text from source language to destination language